ros2/design/articles/realtime.md

 The intro to this section stated that dynamic memory allocation is usually not real-time safe.
 However, this code snippet shows how to make dynamic memory allocation real-time safe (mostly).
 It locks the virtual address space to a fixed size, disallows returning deallocated memory to the kernel via `sbrk`, and disables `mmap`.
-This effectively locks a pool of memory in the heap into RAM, which prevents page faults due to `malloc` and `free`.
-(3)
+This effectively locks a pool of memory in the heap into RAM, which prevents page faults due to `malloc` and `free` (3).

 Pros: